 Make sure to read the Guide List we have composed for you on how to properly compose and edit a CSV table and what attributes Magento 2 requires for import:

-There is another option though – you can import XML with the help if Improved Import and Export extension that we (FireBear Studio) have developed and keep updating with new features.
+There is another option though – you can import XML with the help of the Improved Import and Export extension that we (FireBear Studio) have developed and keep updating with new features.

 The latest release of the extension added XSLT transformation, to further complement XML file import.
-XSLT for Magento 2 allows to transform XML files to the formatting accepted by Magento 2.
+XSLT for Magento 2 allows transforming XML files to the formatting accepted by Magento 2.
 Read more about XSLT transformation.

 But first things first.
 Let’s talk about how can one import XML files into a Magento 2.